karenisole/capstone_project/README.md

 problem that We can use the Foursquare location data to solve.

 ## 1) Introduction/Business Problem
-I want to use this opportunity to see how alike is San Antonio to Mexico City.
+I have taken my first steps towards acquiring skills related to data science by doing the IBM Data Science Professional Certificate course on Coursera.
+The last module of this course is a capstone project.
+I want to use this opportunity to looking for a neighborhood in San Antonio close to my preferences.
 I have a new job, and it is located there.
 So if there is any possibility for me to change locations, I want to be prepared to move there.

 ## 2) Downloading and Prepping Data

-Just to know more about San Antonio, I am going to use Foursquare to compare both locations.
+To perform this analysis, we will need the following data:

+Geo-coordinates of the districts in San Antonio Tx
+Top venues of districts

+Geo-coordinates of districts will be obtained with the help of the geocoder tool in the notebook.
+Top venues data will be obtained from Foursquare through an API.